 "Woe to us!
 Hail to us!
-The thawing wind blows!"-
+The thawing wind blows!"thus preach in every street, my brothers.

 There is an old illusion, which is called good and evil.
 So far the wheel of this illusion has revolved around soothsayers and stargazers.
 Once man believed in soothsayers and stargazers, and therefore believed: "All is destiny: you ought to, for you must."